Contact the Pastoral Care Team!

 Who is on the Pastoral Care Team?

-Ben Robins is a newly-fellowshipped UU minister who currently serves the First Unitarian Church of Hamilton as their intern minister.
+Ben Robins is a newly-fellowshipped UU minister who currently serves the Unitarian Fellowship of Peterborough as their Director of Religious Exploration.
 Ben has been a chaplain for events including the CUC Conference, and in other settings, and feels that relationships are key to his ministry.
 Drawing on his own experience of connection in the young adult community, Ben is looking forward to helping young adults get the support they need.